CGoldstraw/ECM2414/README.md

 java -cp bin CardGame
 ```

-Logs will be ouputterd to the `logs` folder
+Logs will be outputted to the `logs` folder

 # Testing